Open carry in the United States: Constitutional implications

 Open carry has never been authoritatively addressed by the United States Supreme Court.
 The most obvious predicate for a federal right to do so would arise under the Second Amendment to the United States Constitution.

 In the majority opinion in the case of District of Columbia v.
-Heller (2008), Justice Antonin Scalia wrote concerning the entirety of the elements of the Second Amendment; "We find that they guarantee the individual right to possess and carry weapons in case of confrontation."
-However, Scalia continued, "Like most rights, the Second Amendment right is not unlimited.
+Heller (2008), Justice Antonin Scalia wrote concerning the entirety of the elements of the Second Amendment: "We find that they guarantee the individual right to possess and carry weapons in case of confrontation."
+However, Scalia continued: "Like most rights, the Second Amendment right is not unlimited.
 It is not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose."

-Forty five states' constitutions recognize and secure the right to keep and bear arms in some form, and none of those prohibit the open carrying of firearms.
+Forty-five state constitutions recognize and secure the right to keep and bear arms in some form, and none of those prohibit the open carrying of firearms.
 Five state constitutions provide that the state legislature may regulate the manner of keeping or bearing arms, and advocates argue that none rule out open carry specifically.
-Nine states' constitutions indicate that the concealed carrying of firearms may be regulated and/or prohibited by the state legislature.
+Nine state constitutions indicate that the concealed carrying of firearms may be regulated and/or prohibited by the state legislature.
 Open carry advocates argue that, by exclusion, open carrying of arms may not be legislatively controlled in these states.

-Section 1.7 of Kentucky's state constitution only empowers the state to enact laws prohibiting "concealed carry".
-Open carry without a permit is a specifically protected right in the Kentucky State Constitution and that right may not be questioned, in Holland v Commonwealth(1956) as mentioned " We observe, via obiter dicta, that although a person is granted the right to carry a weapon openly, a severe penalty is imposed for carrying it concealed.
+Section 1.7 of the Kentucky State Constitution empowers the state to enact laws prohibiting "concealed carry", but open carry without a permit is a specifically protected right that may not be questioned, as decided on Holland v.
+Kentucky (1956): "We observe, via obiter dicta, that although a person is granted the right to carry a weapon openly, a severe penalty is imposed for carrying it concealed.
 If the gun is worn outside the jacket or shirt in full view, no one may question the wearer's right so to do."
-Concealed Carry was decided to not be protected in the state constitution.

-The North Carolina Supreme Court ruled in State v.
-Kerner that requiring any form of permit, fee or license to open carry a firearm off one's own premises is unconstitutional according to article 1, Section 30 of the states constitution which says " A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed... " The court also held that concealed carry was not a right protected by the state's constitution and thus could be regulated by law.
+The North Carolina Supreme Court ruled in North Carolina v.
+Kerner (1921) that requiring any form of permit, fee, or license to openly carry a firearm off one's own premises is unconstitutional according to Article 1, Section 30 of the state constitution, which declares: "A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed."
+The court ruled, however, that concealed carry was not a right protected by the state's constitution and thus could be regulated by law.

 In July 2018, a divided panel of the United States Court of Appeals for the Ninth Circuit found that Hawaii's licensing requirement for open carry violated the Second Amendment.
-That ruling was vacated on February 8, 2019 and the case is scheduled to be heard en banc.
+That ruling was vacated on February 8, 2019, and the case is scheduled to be heard en banc.

 Grounds for detention

-Several courts have ruled that the mere carriage of a firearm, where it is allowable by law, is not reasonable suspicion to detain someone, however, some courts have ruled that simply being armed is grounds for seizure.
+Several courts have ruled that the mere carriage of a firearm, where it is allowable by law, is not reasonable suspicion to detain someone; however, some courts have ruled that simply being armed is grounds for seizure.